 .gitignore can ensure that the script is checked in to the repository, while the downloaded files are not checked in.

 The user working with the IDE needs to trust the Ruby or Java code of the extensions, as the code will run with the privileges of the user inside the IDE.
-When a developer runs for example a build script in a repository, executing some else’s code is expected behavior.
+When a developer runs a buildscript or other executable content in a repository, executing some else’s code is expected behavior.
 Running someone else’s code when viewing an Asciidoctor document is unexpected.
 Therefore, the user needs to confirm to enable Asciidoctor extensions once per project and IDE restart.

 Extensions run in the same JVM as the IDE.
 Errors in extensions might consume lots of memory, CPU and might crash the IDE.
 Changing extensions at runtime re-instantiates the Asciidoctor and JRuby runtime, which will lead to memory leaks.

-Please see the Arquillian Smart Testing project for an example: https://github.com/arquillian/smart-testing/tree/master/.asciidoctor/lib
+The Arquillian Smart Testing project provides an example: https://github.com/arquillian/smart-testing/tree/master/.asciidoctor/lib